stephanie-K/going-green/README.md

 # Going green
 This is a personal project.
-I'm designing an application to help exploring various possibilities when you are planning green changes in your house or garden.
+I'm designing a responsive website to help exploring various possibilities when you are planning green changes in your house or garden.
 This is to get a better idea of what to expect, and decide if these changes are worth doing without checking various sources of information, as it would all be in one place.

 To visit the website under construction: http://going-green.chezleskrus.com/